2016

 NHS Improvement

-Concerns summary The "traffic light" ligature risk classification system in psychiatric facilities is flawed; all ligature points, regardless of height, pose an extreme risk and should be categorized as "red" for urgent elimination.
+Concerns summary (AI summary) The "traffic light" ligature risk classification system in psychiatric facilities is flawed; all ligature points, regardless of height, pose an extreme risk and should be categorized as "red" for urgent elimination.

 Colin Wellings